bodkan/adventofcode2021/README.md

 The "solutions as an R package" method is inspired by [\@tjmahr](https://github.com/tjmahr/adventofcode17)'s approach to Advent of Code 2017.
 Briefly, each script under `R/` contains the functions needed to solve the puzzle on a given day.
-Unit tests under `tests/` verify that my solutions adhere to the requirements given by each puzzle specification, using the tiny testing data on the Advent of Code website.
-Finally, `inst/` contains small standalone R scripts which solve the full puzzles stored in text files under `inst/extdata` and output the results to the terminal.
-All are executed by a master script in `inst/run-all.R`.
+Unit tests under `tests/` verify that the solutions adhere to the requirements given by each puzzle specification, using the tiny testing data from the Advent of Code page for each day.
+Finally, `inst/` contains small standalone R scripts which solve the full puzzles stored in text files under `inst/extdata` and print the results to the terminal.
+All of these solutions can be executed by a master script `run-all.R`.

 ### Solutions